carusargus/Authentication_demo/README.md

 # Authentication_demo
-Implemented user Authentication for basic site, in which a secret page is only viewable if user is logged in
+ Local Authentication: meaning user needs to be authenticated via username and password Implemented using Node.js, Mongo Database, Mongoose to interface with the database and various packages (Passport) which handle the user authentication for basic site, in which a secret page is only viewable if user is logged in